hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook4.md

 issues in your project?
 How will you incorporate the feedback into your work?
 Will you change something about the design, implementation, or evaluation as a result?

+Problem: The language still felt like Scala, the host language.
+Suggestion: Write code in the DSL, and notice things that bother you - and you would like to appear different.
+That would benifit from being different.
+Create a cohesive design for the overall language.
+How it helped: I did just that this week!
+You can barely tell it is Scala anymore, and the design closely matches with linguistic operations.

 ## Description

 **TODO:** Fill in this part with information about your work this week: